evansb/coursemology-docker/README.md

         511a5cac00cb        coursemology2:latest
     $ docker commit 511a5cac00cb coursemology2

-You can then run the server using default start script.
+You can then run the server using the start script.

-    $ docker run -d -p 3000:3000 -v $(pwd):/repo coursemology2
+    $ docker run -d -p 3000:3000 -v $(pwd):/repo coursemology2 /start.sh

 From the host machine, navigate to `http://<your docker IP>:3000/`.